entrylevelitjobs/entrylevelitjobs.github.io/about.markdown

 permalink: /about/
 nav_order: 5
 ---
-You're looking for an entry level job in tech.
+You're looking for an entry level job in IT.

 The resources here are to help you land an entry level IT job.